stan-dev/stan-mode/README.md

   - [imenu](http://www.emacswiki.org/emacs/ImenuMode) support for blocks, variables, and user-defined functions.

 - `stan-snippets`: Adds Stan support for [yasnippet](https://github.com/capitaomorte/yasnippet).
 Yasnippet is a template system for Emacs.
 Snippets are defined for blocks, control structures, and *all* the built-in functions and distributions.
+- `indent-stan-files`: A shell script that uses `stan-mode` to indent a file.
+See its [README](https://github.com/stan-dev/stan-mode/blob/develop/indent-stan-files/README.md).
 <!-- - `ac-stan`: Add Stan support for [autocomplete-mode](http://cx4a.org/software/auto-complete/). -->

 ## Installing